j7k6/docs.j7k6.org/_posts/2018-04-09-scaleway-baremetal-ubuntu-server-full-disk-encryption.md

 tags: [scaleway,encryption,security,luks,linux,ubuntu]
 ---

 [**Scaleway**](https://www.scaleway.com/) offers some cheap baremetal x86 servers (*C2S*, *C2M*, *C2L*).
 Since this servers are not virtualized, there is no way an encryption key can be leaked to a hypervisor.
-So unlike normal (virtualized) cloud VPS's, *Full Disk Encryption* is much more secure on a baremetal server, because you "own" the hardware (yes, only theoretically, direct access to the hardware is still an attack interface, but the desired level security depends on the threat model).
+So unlike normal (virtualized) cloud VPS's, *Full Disk Encryption* is much more secure on a baremetal server, because you "own" the hardware (yes, only theoretically, direct access to the hardware is still an attack surface, but the desired level of security depends on the threat model).

 In this post I will describe how I managed to get a *Ubuntu Server* running on a *LUKS*-encrypted disk on a *baremetal* Scaleway server.